sevenval/flat-docs/reference/actions/set-env.md

 The action argument is a JSON Object.
 The property values should be of type string.

-As env vars from the system (shell or `docker`) can only be strings, numeric or boolean values are casted to their _string representation_.
+As env vars from the system (shell or `docker`) can only be strings, numeric or boolean values are cast to their _string representation_.

 If the value is `null`, the env var is unset.